Minor in Social Work

 Evangel University's world-class faculty is made up of caring, Christian professionals who are distinguished in their fields and dedicated to the development of tomorrow's Christian leaders.

-Donna Washburn, MSW, LCSW, is a 1998 graduate of Evangel University’s Social Work program.
-She went on to receive her master’s degree from Missouri State University and eventually returned to teach upper level social work courses at Evangel in 2000.
-She also became coordinator of the EU’s evening Human Services Program.
-Washburn was named chair [...]read more
+Dr. Donna Washburn, PhD, LCSW, is a 1998 graduate of Evangel University’s Social Work program.
+She went on to receive her master’s degree in Social Work from Missouri State University and her PhD in Counselor Education and Supervision from Regent in 2015.
+She began teaching upper level social work courses at Evangel in 2000.
+Washburn […] read more

 NOTE: A minor is a secondary field of interest that is meant to complement your academic major.
 While your major is chosen for your intended career choice, your minor may be something you pursue for your personal interest or to augment your major.